sammi-turner/Dotfiles/README.md

 Package management aliases are included for both pacman (Arch) and apt (Debian/Ubuntu).

+# .emacs

+A very minimal GUI-based config with the Misterioso theme and with the super key (mod4) set as meta.

 # .config/nvim

 Uses vim-plug and the dracula theme by default.